Vista User Guide

 Introduction

-Vista is funded by the National Science Foundation (NSF) via a supplement to the Computing for the Endless Frontier award, Award Abstract #1818253.
+TACC's new AI-centric system, Vista, is in full production for the open science community.
+Vista serves as a bridge from Frontera to Horizon, the primary system of the U.S. NSF Leadership-Class Computing Facility (LCCF), and marks a departure from the x86-based architecture to one with CPUs based on Advanced RISC Machines architecture.
 Vista expands the Frontera project's support of Machine Learning and GPU-enabled applications with a system based on NVIDIA Grace Hopper architecture and provides a path to more power efficient computing with NVIDIA's Grace Grace ARM CPUs.

 The Grace Hopper Superchip introduces a novel architecture that combines the GPU and CPU in one module.
 This technology removes the bottleneck of the PCIe bus by connecting the CPU and GPU directly with NVLINK and exposing the CPU and GPU memory space as separate NUMA nodes.
 This allows the programmer to easily access CPU or GPU memory from either device.
 This greatly reduces the programming complexity of GPU programs while providing increased bandwidth and reduced latency between CPU and GPU.